 The good news for the many IBM i users around the world is that the platform is highly securable, making it an excellent choice for safeguarding critical business operations and corporate information assets.
-The bad news is a lot of administrators assume it’s inherently secure without any additional oversight.
+The bad news is some administrators believe it’s inherently secure without any additional oversight.
 This isn’t the case.

 It’s important to take stock of what’s happening across your environment today and invoke the proper controls to make all operations running on IBM i fully secure.
 The controls are there—you just need to review these common areas of risk and make the changes necessary to prevent intrusion as well as malicious employee activity.